Last updated 03/06/2021 at 11:00

 Coronavirus (Scotland) Act (formerly Coronavirus (Scotland) Bill)

 The Coronavirus (Scotland) Act received royal assent and came into effect on the 7th of April 2020.
 It complements the UK Coronavirus Act by granting the Scottish Government emergency powers around devolved matters (things like housing and justice, which the Scottish Government is responsible for).

 Details can be found on the Scottish Parliament's website.

-Among other things, if the Bill passes it will:
+Among other things, the Act:

-The majority of measures in the Bill will automatically expire six months after coming into force.
+The majority of measures in the Act will automatically expire six months after coming into force.
 They may be extended for two further periods of six months, giving a maximum duration of 18 months.